saimskywalker/saimskywalker/README.md

 ### About Me
 - 🏗️ Experienced in structural and safety engineering
 - 💻 Currently learning software development and prompt engineering
 - 🚀 Terminal enthusiast using **Warp** for a faster, smarter command-line experience
+- 🧬 Check my personal website [Website](https://www.imaji.life/)
 - 🌐 Connect with me on [LinkedIn](https://www.linkedin.com/in/sa-im/)

 ---